 Public transportation is not just about reducing costs—it’s also about opening doors to new opportunities.
 For many people, especially those in low-income communities, the lack of reliable transit can be a major barrier to employment and education.
 By improving access to transit, cities can help residents reach job centers, training programs, and schools more easily, which in turn strengthens the local economy.

 Consider the case of Minneapolis, where the expansion of the Green Line light rail has connected underserved neighborhoods to downtown employment hubs.
 This has not only reduced commute times for residents but also created new economic opportunities for businesses and workers alike.
-Similarly, cities that invest in transit systems often see increased property values and business activity in areas near stations, which can lead to more affordable housing options over time.
+Cities that invest in transit systems often see increased property values and business activity near stations — the connection between transit and local economic growth is one of the strongest arguments for treating rail expansion as economic infrastructure, not just transportation spending, since the productivity gains from improved labor-market access flow back through wages and tax base rather than being captured only in fares.

 Addressing Gentrification and Displacement